In brief

 “What is more important than whether or not clients buy, stay, and buy more?”

 Most client behaviors are not dollarizable.
 For example, time spent on your thought leadership web pages, podcast downloads, event attendance, meeting volumes, or RFP successes.
-They are important metrics to monitor because they are leading indicators that you can stimulate directly.
+These examples of engagement are important metrics to monitor because they are leading indicators that you can stimulate directly.

 But no money changes hands during these activities, so you cannot assign a monetary value to them.
 Instead, they involve ‘Gifts of Time’ so we measure them via the seconds, minutes, and hours that clients give to engaging with your firm at different points along your client journey.

-Let’s make sure we’re aligned on the definitions in the context of institutional asset management:
+Let’s make sure we’re aligned on the definitions:

 Extract valuable insights and make informed decisions